THIS IS THE

 though he never entered any building or populated

 area.
-As his men looted he stood far away with his
+As his men looted, he would stand far away with his

 personal guard, his silhouette glimpsed from a distance